 Jaded Julian is at a crossroads in his life.
 His mid 40s are proving tough.

 He’s a master at his job.
 But it just doesn’t fulfil him the way it used to.
-In fact, he’s the epitome of the guy going through a mid-life crisis.
+In fact, he epitomises the guy going through a mid-life crisis.

 He’s wondering what’s left for the rest of this life.
 He doesn’t want to end up like some cliched character out of a pulp fiction book.

-Clearly, now’s the time to sell him on our financial services like life insurance, and retirement plans.
+Clearly, now’s the time to sell him on our life insurance and retirement plan offers.

-(Though dry cleaning and car valet services would also possibly be an another appropriate category.)
+(Though dry cleaning and car valet services would also be relevant categories).

 Julian knows how to tackle awkward situations.
 To some people, he seems intense and has anger management issues.
 But, really, underneath he’s a caring and philosophical kind of a guy.

-Julian’s also hates people who take things that don’t belong to them.
+Julian’s also hates people who take things which don’t belong to them.
 But he also realises life is tough.
 There’s plenty of unfortunate bumps in the road.
 Life can get messy.

 And he’ll strike down with great vengeance and furious anger anyone who gets in the way of that.